tylernnguyen5/SDO-Assignment-3/readme.md

 Firstly, it will deploy the RDS instance so that the application can connect to later

-*Uncomment the `make down` if you just want to tear down the RDS instance*
+*Uncomment the `make down` and re-arrange the workflow if you just want to tear down the RDS instance*

 ```